Is a PVC Dildo Safe [Why You Should Avoid It]

 • Never double-dip!
 Don’t go from anus to vagina or his to hers.

 • Clean your PVC sex toy thoroughly every single time you use it.
-Yes, every, single time.
+Yes, every single time.

-• Be cautious when buying any PVC dildo or sex toy, even if it does claim to be phthalate free.
+• Be cautious when buying any PVC dildo or sex toy, even if it does claim to be phthalate-free.

-How Do I Know it’s a PVC Dildo or Sex Toy?
+How Do I Know It’s a PVC Dildo or Sex Toy?

 1. Be careful where you shop: Some websites, particularly Chinese outlet sites, sell dangerous PVC dildos and other adult products.
 Some may even claim to be safe.
 On the other hand, shopping at trusted online retails as well as in brick-and-mortar stores will help you avoid buying an unsafe sex toy.